 Keep in mind that we may receive commissions when you click our links and make purchases.
-However, this does not impact our reviews and comparisons.
-We try our best to keep things fair and balanced, in order to help you make the best choice for you.
+However, this does not add to your cost or impact our reviews and comparisons.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program in which we earn advertising fees by linking to Amazon and affiliated sites.
+We try our best to keep things fair and balanced, in order to help you make the best choice.

-The comparison between eggs white and the york, a comparison between eggs, meat, and smoking, the fat content, the nutritional benefits (or not) of eggs, the negative health effects of eggs, how and when to eat eggs if you do want to have them.
-What type of eggs you should eat If you do choose to eat eggs and limit your egg consumption for good health.
+In addition, we will discuss the nutritional benefits (or not) of eggs, the negative health effects of eggs, and how and when to eat eggs if you want to have them.
+What type of eggs you should eat?
+If you choose to eat eggs, limit your egg consumption for good health.

 How Long Does It Take To Digest Eggs